Santhosh200429/breast-cancer-prediction/README.md

 ## Dataset Information

 We utilized the **Breast Cancer Wisconsin (Diagnostic) Dataset**, which contains crucial medical features derived from breast cancer biopsy samples.
-This dataset is widely used in the medical field for breast cancer research and prediction modeling.
+This dataset is widely used in the medical field for breast cancer research and prediction modeling

-- **Source**: The dataset is available on Kaggle [here](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data/data).
 - **Features**: The dataset includes 30 features, such as:
   - **Tumor size**
   - **Cell shape**